lilokhang007/AREIX-assessment/readme.md

 ### Technical assessment
 This trial of the assessment is based on PCA dimensionality reduction, and DBSCAN clustering algorithm.
-For details of the methodology and results, please refer to the document.
+For details of the methodology and results, please refer to the two documents (pdf) named 'AREIX Technical Assessment ~.pdf'.

 ### Initialization
 Open a virtual environment and install the dependecies packages there.